sal1n/sal1n.github.io/_posts/2008-06-28-pity-this-busy-monster.md

 ---
-layout: default
+layout: post
 title: Pity this busy monster..
 category: poem
 ---

-“pity this busy monster, manunkind,
+"pity this busy monster, manunkind,

 not.
 Progress is a comfortable disease: your victim (death and life safely beyond)